KannonZenetism/zenetism-field-physics/zenetism/mpx/on-fractal-incarnation.md

 > **Fractalization properly refers to the distributed incarnational expression of an individuated being’s own DS / DM axis across lives, worlds, timelines, or expression-fields.**

+More precisely:

+> **Fractalization is the distributed expression of a single DS / DM signature across temporal arcs, lifelines, and expression-fields, not the partition of a supernal principle into lower shards.**

 This means:

 - a human may be a fractalized instantiation of **their own** Deep Soul / Deep Mind